 Wizard of Oz Statues, Juneau, AK

-If you made sheet metal, how would you advertise your wares to your customers?
-Reliable Sheet Metal answered this question by building an entire Wizard of Oz menagerie on their roof.
-See Dorothy, Toto, the twister and more.
+Finding fun things to do in Juneau is pretty easy, but if you’re looking for an odd attraction in Alaska’s capital, we have you covered.
+But first, a quick question!
+If you made sheet metal, how would you advertise your wares to your customers and passersby?
+The Alaskan company Reliable Sheet Metal answered this question by building an entire Wizard of Oz menagerie on their roof.
+Swing by 5441 Glacier Hwy to see Dorothy, Toto, the twister and more.

 Santa Claus House, North Pole, AK